-What Respiratory Infection Do You Have?
+Which Respiratory Infection Do You Have?

-As we head into the winter months, it’s not uncommon to see with patients diagnosed with at least one but sometimes multiple respiratory infections; the challenge is determining if you have Covid-19, flu, a cold, RSV, bacterial infection or just allergies.
+As we head into the winter months, it’s not uncommon to see with patients diagnosed with at least one but sometimes multiple respiratory infections; the challenge is determining if you have COVID-19, flu, a cold, RSV, bacterial infection or just allergies.
 With each of them having similar symptoms, a thorough evaluation, testing and proper treatment is going to be very important.
 In addition, keeping up on available vaccines is vital.

 Many may get the common cold during the winter months and for the majority of cold-sufferers rest, fluids, and over-the-counter medications and supplements are enough to help with symptom management since antibiotics are not helpful.
 Symptoms tend to last 7-10 days.

 Flu season runs from October to May.
 We recommend that you get vaccinated against the flu without delay if you haven’t done so already.
 Between 3 and 11% of US residents, up to 41 million people, come down with the flu each season, with approximately 200,000 hospitalizations.
 In most cases, resting, drinking plenty of fluid, Vitamin C, and OTC symptom relief medication are the best treatments.
 If symptoms become more severe, we recommend seeking medical treatment immediately.
-For those who are age 65 years and older, those with certain chronic conditions, children younger than 5 and pregnant women, early treatment with antiviral medications may be necessary to prevent serious flu-related complication and hospitalization.
+For those who are 65 years and older, those with certain chronic conditions, children younger than 5 and pregnant women, early treatment with antiviral medications may be necessary to prevent serious flu-related complications and hospitalization.
 The medication works to reduce the severity of symptoms, shorten the duration of the illness and prevent complications such as pneumonia.
-Testing to determine if you have the flu can be now be done at home with newly approved home tests that are available for purchase at a pharmacy.
+Testing to determine if you have the flu can now be done at home with newly approved home tests that are available for purchase at a pharmacy.
 Testing can also be done at an urgent care or ER.
 Most symptoms last 4 to 7 days but the cough and fatigue might continue for a couple of weeks.

 Link to further information about flu: https://www.mayoclinic.org/diseases-conditions/flu/symptoms-causes/syc-20351719